shubhamagrawal17/K8-Fundamental/Day-4/Readme.md

 ## 📝 Note

 > In real-world or production Kubernetes environments, you **rarely create a standalone ReplicaSet** directly.
-> Instead, you define a **Deployment**, which manages ReplicaSets and provides versioning, rolling updates, and rollback capabilities.
+> Instead, you define a **Deployment**, which manages ReplicaSets and provides versioning, rolling updates, and rollback capabilities automatically.

 ---